 The bare minimum in making sure you can maximize the visibility of your property management company includes a few key things.

 First, you need to check your hours of operation.
 It’s important that the listing is accurate.
 Make sure those hours reflect any variations during weekends and holidays.
-Keep them accurate.
-It’s extremely frustrating to call a business and learn that they’re closed even though the hours they’ve posted online indicate that they’re open.
-It’s not a good way to represent yourself to current and potential clients.
+Keep them accurate and don’t just list your hours as 24/7.
+Not only is it extremely frustrating to call a business and learn that they’re closed even though the hours they’ve posted online indicate that they’re open, but Google has recently confirmed that business hours is a local ranking factor that impact how often your business will show up in Google searches.
+For more information about what that means for your business, check out this article.

-Your company address is also important.
-Take a look at it and make sure it reflects where you really are.
+For local businesses, your business address is also important.
+Take a look at it and make sure it reflects your physical location.
 This has to be precise, especially as a property management company working in local markets and regions.
 You need your actual location to be part of your page.
-Google will not accept virtual locations or fake addresses or P.O.
-Box listings
+Google will not accept virtual locations, fake addresses, or P.O.
+Box listings.

-3. Include Some Photos on Google My Business
+3. Include Some Photos of Your Property Management Company on Google My Business

 To make sure you’re providing users with the best possible experience, it’s important to include some great photos.
 You want to have pictures of the exterior of your business, the interior operations, and perhaps even your logo.
 This makes you easily identifiable and puts a face to the name of your business.